Houghton Mifflin Harcourt: Recapitalization in 2010

+In April 2023, HMH acquired NWEA, a not-for-profit academic assessment company.

 Sale of publishing assets to HarperCollins

 On March 29, 2021, The Wall Street Journal reported that HarperCollins, a division of American mass media and publishing company News Corp, had reached a deal to buy HMH Books & Media for US$349 million.
-The sale includes HMH's trade publishing division and computer game franchises such as Carmen Sandiego and The Oregon Trail.
-The deal would allow HMH to pay down its debt so it could further its digital-first strategy in educational publishing.
+The sale includes HMH's trade publishing division and computer video game franchises, such as Carmen Sandiego and The Oregon Trail.
+The deal would enable HMH to pay down its debt, allowing it to further its digital-first strategy in educational publishing.
 The deal was completed on May 10.

 Acquisition by Veritas Capital

-On February 22, 2022, a tender offer was announced by Veritas Capital to acquire HMH at a price of $21 per share, or about $2.8 Billion.
+On February 22, 2022, a tender offer was announced by Veritas Capital to acquire HMH for $21 per share, or about $2.8 billion.
 The tender deadline was originally April 1, before being extended to April 6 on March 29.
-Prior to the tender date, the stock generated a lot of hype on internet forum WallStreetBets, with over 36,000 contracts traded for the June 17th $22.5 strike price call options.
+Before the tender date, there were over 36,000 contracts traded for the June 17 $22.5 strike price call options.
 Many investors purchased call options based on numerous reports from institutional investors with large stakes in the company, claiming that the $21 per share offer was undervaluing the company.
 On April 6, 57% of $HMHC shares were put up for tender, leading to the tender offer going through and HMH going private.
 Once the sale was completed, the stock of Houghton Mifflin Harcourt was delisted from Nasdaq.